Identity Theft Warnings & Prevention

 - Know your payment due dates.
-If a bill doesn’t show up when you expect it, look into it.
+If a bill doesn't appear when you expect it, look into it.

-- Read the statements from your health insurance plan.
+- Read the messages from your health insurance plan.
 Make sure the claims paid match the care you got.

 - Shred any documents with personal and financial information.